DevTeam/Pure.DI/README.md

 }
 ```

 You can also replace the created instance of type `T`, where `T` is actually type of created instance.
+To minimize the performance penalty when calling _OnInstanceCreation_, use the three related hints below.

+### OnInstanceCreationImplementationTypeNameRegularExpression Hint

+It is a regular expression to filter by the instance type name.
+This hint is useful when _OnInstanceCreation_ is in the _On_ state and you want to limit the set of types for which the method _OnInstanceCreation_ will be called.

+### OnInstanceCreationTagRegularExpression Hint

+It is a regular expression to filter by the _tag_.
+This hint is useful also when _OnInstanceCreation_ is in the _On_ state and you want to limit the set of _tag_ for which the method _OnInstanceCreation_ will be called.

+### OnInstanceCreationLifetimeRegularExpression Hint

+It is a regular expression to filter by the _lifetime_.
+This hint is useful also when _OnInstanceCreation_ is in the _On_ state and you want to limit the set of _lifetime_ for which the method _OnInstanceCreation_ will be called.

 ### OnDependencyInjection Hint